More About Philippine Bold Actresses of the 1980’s

 Nudity and sex were central plot elements of all Philippine bold films in the 80’s.
 Although not porn flicks, many of the bold movies had sex scenes that were actually unsimulated.
 These so called “Pene” films (short for “penetration”) were censored when they appeared in theaters, but Betamax copies were later released for sale that included explicit cut scenes which had been either inserted back into the movie or hidden at the end of the film after the credits.
 Some before and after examples are shown from the movie Asawa Mo Kalaguyo Koon on Joy Sumilang’s page and the lesbian scene from the movie Hudas on Myrna Castillo’s page.
 Such secret hardcore footage has served to further elevate the fantasy aura of bold actresses from this era.

 Bold movies peaked in the Philippines in 1986, but when Cory Aquino stepped into power in the late 1980’s, her administration sought to restore Catholic morality to the county, and the Bold era drew to a close.
 This ended an amazing period which will probably never happen again in Philippine movies.
 While many of the classic bold movies from this time are either lost or unavailable, known now only by name and an occasional picture, some can still be purchased online.
 For example, Amazon sells a DVD of what is possibly the hottest of the 80’s bold movies: Scorpio Nights staring Anna Marie Gutierrez.
-Also, many of the cut or hidden video clips can be found on sites like xvideos.com.
+Also, many of the cut or hidden video clips can still be found online.

 I hope you enjoy reading about and seeing these sizzling, gorgeous Pinay actresses from that unique era of Philippine cinema.
-Of course, this is far from a complete list, but I’ve done my best to accurately summarize any information I’ve been able to gather about the select actresses listed here, as well as to include some pictures and short video clips from their movies.
+Of course, this is far from a complete list, but I’ve done my best to accurately summarize any information I’ve been able to gather about the select actresses listed here, as well as to include some pictures and a short video clip from their movies.
 If you find mistakes, or if you can offer more information, please email me at timothy@bold80spinays.com, or use the handy form below.
 Also, feel free to drop me a note with questions, comments or suggestions.

 -Timothy